dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```text
 <description of Service> will retire on <date> (url)
 ```
-(url) is optional and can be used to show more information on the matter for the client.
+The (url) is optional and can be used to show more information on the matter for the client.

 If the functionality has fully deprecated and is no longer used by the API, the API must return a response that contains a 410-Gone Status Code.